|

 some of the reasons given.

-Stainless steel and Copper cylinder
+Stainless steel and Copper water cylinder

 construction